20 Oct LPN | Licensed Practical Nurse Programs

 - Isabella Graham Hart School of Practical Nursing

 How much does the program cost?

-The tuition for LPN programs typically cost around $15,000, but the prices will be different for each college or school.
-There are several other fees that you need to be aware of before enrolling.
-Amongst them are the application fee (up to $50), the college initiative fee (up to $200), graduation fees, lab fees, the student union fee (around $120) and the campus resource fee.
+The tuition for LPN programs typically costs around $15,000, but the prices will be different for each college or school.
+There are several other fees you need to be aware of before enrolling.
+Among them are an application fee (up to $50), college initiative fee (up to $200), graduation fees, lab fees, student union fee (around $120) and campus resource fee.
 All of these are not included in the original tuition fee.
 Also, you will need a lab kit, learning material such as textbooks, uniforms, and other supplies.